 • IMPORTANT: DO NOT drink more than 8 oz. of fluid in the 2 hours prior to giving the urine sample.
 An abundance of fluid will result in a "dilute" reading which constitutes a "flagged" situation.
-You have 24 hrs from a flagged dilute reading to purchase and collect a new drug screening.
+Hahn School of Nursing does not accept flagged drug screening report.
+You have 24 hrs. from a flagged dilute reading to purchase and collect a new drug screening.